section-engineering-education/engineering-education/content/articles/understanding-enum-types-in-java/index.md

 title: Understanding enum types in Java
 description: This article explains the basic structure of an enum class and then takes it a step higher by exploring the relationship between enums and classes.
 author: ehis-edemakhiota
-date: 2021-10-20T00:00:00-06:10
+date: 2021-11-12T00:00:00-03:30
 topics: [Languages]
 excerpt_separator: <!--more-->
 images:

-  - url: /engineering-education/understanding-enum-types-in-java/hero.png
+  - url: /engineering-education/understanding-enum-types-in-java/hero.jpg
     alt: Understanding enum types in Java Hero Image
 ---
-Enums types are potent tools in Java.
+Enum types are potent tools in Java.
 Enums can define a class of named constants and offer type safety and keys in a switch statement or expression.
 <!--more-->
 This article explains the basic structure of an enum class in Java and then takes it a step higher by exploring the relationship between enums and classes(enums implementing interfaces, enum having instance variables, methods, and constructors), exploring how to set custom enum properties.